• Skip to primary navigation

 1. Embrace the “Nose In, Fingers Out” Principle

-Boards should seek information broadly—finance, academics, enrollment, facilities—but remain disciplined about not managing the day-to-day decisions, processes, or personnel involved.
+School boards should seek information broadly—finance, academics, enrollment, facilities—but remain disciplined about not micromanaging the day-to-day decisions, processes, or personnel involved.

 • Provide the board with high-level information